 OrbitGuardians develops Low-Cost Active Debris Removal Technology

 US-based startup OrbitGuardians is a commercial provider of active debris removal services.
-The startup aims to protect space workers, tourists, and operating satellites by actively removing dangerous space debris smaller than 20 cm.
-By utilizing computer vision, artificial intelligence (AI), and the Internet of Things (IoT), the startup enables low-cost debris removal by acquiring all the available debris parameters like location, size, and the number of debris chunks.
+The startup aims to protect space workers, tourists, and operating satellites by actively removing dangerous space debris smaller than twenty centimeters.
+By utilizing computer vision, AI, and the Internet of Things (IoT), the startup enables low-cost debris removal by acquiring all the available debris parameters like location, size, and the number of debris chunks.

 In-space propulsion is an important subsystem for satellite constellations.
 Given the costs and environmental impact that come with space missions, companies seek ways to ensure the sustainability of these missions.
-Hence, global startups & scaleups develop several solutions ranging from electric propulsion, green propulsion, and water-based propulsion to iodine-based propulsion systems to propel the next generation of clean rockets in space.
+Hence, global startups and scaleups develop several solutions ranging from electric, green, and water-based propulsion to iodine-based propulsion systems to enable the next generation of clean rockets in space.

 ThrustMe develops an Electric Propulsion System